All methods, techniques, and tools are neutral, until a human uses it.

 - A ‘bossy’ training style at liberty can surpress or ruin the horse's spirit.

-Thinking that it's about the tool, method, technique, makes us narrow minded and ignorant, because you always need to see the Bigger Picture.
+Thinking that it's about the tool, method, technique, makes us narrow minded and ignorant on a low level of consciousness.
+Instead, we'd better see the Bigger Picture.

 See the Bigger Picture